achieris/aws-ocp-private-requirements/README.md

  - 1 NAT GATEWAY
  - 1 public subnet
  - 2 route tables
+ - 1 route53 private zone
  - 3 VPC endpoints
  - 1 security group (Open ports are 80, 443, 22 for world and all traffic for VPC cidr).

+The role destroy_aws_objects all the previously listed resources.

 Requirements
 ------------